gitdavehorsley/falcon-mcp-codebuild/README.md

 - **Production Ready**: Uses the same build process as the official images

 ### Manual Build Trigger

+Trigger a build manually when you want to update your ECR image with the latest version from CrowdStrike:

 ```bash
 aws codebuild start-build --project-name falcon-mcp-dev
 ```

+**When to trigger builds:**
+- When CrowdStrike releases a new version of Falcon MCP
+- When you want to rebuild with the latest commits from the main branch
+- For initial setup to get your first image

 ### ECR Repository Access
 ```bash